ST10085360/PROG7312_st10085360_POE_FINAL/README.md

 - Provides buttons for the user to match columns
 - Checks the answers by referencing a dictionary
 - Calculates the user's score based on the correct matches
 - Features a responsive graphical user interface (GUI) for user interaction.

+VERSION 3.0
+- Introduces a search tree
+- Allows the user to search their way through areas to find a provided call number
+- Provides a neat and intuitive tree view
+- Checks the answers by referencing a tree
+- Calculates the user's score based on the amount of attempts and time spent on each step
+- Features a responsive graphical user interface (GUI) for user interaction.

 ## Prerequisites